 Introduces students to basic electricity, weight and balance, ground servicing operations, cleaning and corrosion control, maintenance forms, records and publications, mechanic privileges and limitations.
 This course covers General Curriculum Subjects from Appendix B to Part 147 of the Federal Aviation Regulations (FAR) in Title 14 of the Code of the Federal Register (14 CFR), for Aviation Maintenance schools.
-This course requires a lab fee and a student fee.
+This course requires a lab fee.